 The good news is that even without an in-depth understanding of the system, you can handle 90% of sprinkler problems yourself.
 We will show you how to use detection and repair tools to identify and solve the most common sprinkler problems during irrigation.

 The sprinkler irrigation system controller sends a signal to the control valve in the control valve box.
+To learn more about the sprinkler valves, read our detailed review.
 The sprinkler valve opens.
 The water is transported through the underground water pipeline, which causes the sprinkler head to pop out and spray.

 If you have a small garden, one of the bestselling sprinkler systems on Amazon is the Gardena 1951.
 It’s a small-area garden spray sprinkler system that is installed in the lawn, thanks to a spike.
-For a large area, there are sprinkler systems designed for large-scale irrigation on farmlands.
+For a large area, there are sprinkler systems designed for Trusted SourceIrrigation: Spray or Sprinkler Irrigation Sprinkler/spray irrigation is the method of applying water to a controlled manner in that is similar to rainfall.
+The water is distributed through a network that may consist of pumps, valves, pipes, and sprinklers.
+Irrigation sprinklers can be used for residential, industrial, and agricultural usage. www.usgs.gov on farmlands.

 Some of the most frequent parts and problems that require troubleshooting in a sprinkler system include the sprinkler head or nozzle, the zones, leakages, among others.
 In this section, we’ll see how to resolve the problems.